 While most people really only take a good look at their finances at the beginning of the year (Did you make resolutions to get out of debt?
 Save more?), and then again at tax time, it’s a good idea to review your monetary situation now.
 Why?

 We’re halfway through the year and it’s time to reevaluate, making sure you’re on track to meet your objectives, particularly if there’s been a major life change (such as a birth, wedding, or change in job, for example).

-Ready to get organized and prepare for the remaining months of 2014?
+Ready to get organized and prepare for the remaining months of the year?
 Here are a few things you need to review:

 Did you land a new work contract?
 Get a raise?
 Lose a job?
 Time to fine-tune your budget!
 Take into consideration these standard guidelines: 50% of each paycheck goes to your “Essentials” (like housing, utilities and medical expenses); 30% is spendable income for your lifestyle/‘wants’; and 20% goes to your financial priorities – saving, investing and meeting your financial goals.

 How much have you been saving?
 Are you pretty good about putting away 10-15% from each paycheck?
 Are you saving on a regular basis (think: automation)?
 And can you beef up that emergency fund at all?
 Just something to think about.

 After all, if something does go wrong and you suddenly face unexpected expenses, you don’t want to put those on a high-interest credit card.